What is a Guardian?

 Arizona has a quick and uncomplicated process for granting guardianship of a minor child for a period of less than six months.
 A parent can give a limited power of attorney specifying the scope of the guardianship and the expiration date of the authority.

 The filing of a formal guardianship petition is necessary for guardianships of more than six months, or when the rights of the parents have been terminated or suspended by court order, by their written consent, by their abandonment of the minor child for more than six months, or by their death or disability.
-The Phoenix family law attorneys of Platt & Westby have handled several cases in which grandparents obtained guardianship over their minor grandchildren because the parents were imprisoned or unable to care for the child due to substance abuse.
+The Phoenix family law attorneys of Platt & Westby, P.C., have handled several cases in which grandparents obtained guardianship over their minor grandchildren because the parents were imprisoned or unable to care for the child due to substance abuse.

 The process is started by the filing of a Petition in the Superior Court by an interested party.
 Notice to the biological or adoptive parents, persons who have been granted custody or parenting rights, the Department Of Economic Security, and other interested parties is required.
 After a hearing the court will determine whether a guardianship is necessary and, if so, will appoint a guardian.
 In the case of children, the guardianship order is permanent, unless otherwise stated in the court’s order.

-Speak to a Phoenix Guardianship Attorney
+Speak To A Guardianship Attorney